Panoptikum-social/blog.panoptikum.social/_posts/2017-06-30-pro_user_preview.markdown

 author: Sonja
 ---

+A short journey through the pro user functionalities.

 Let's start our pro user preview with my profile as an example.
 To get a pro account I paid my yearly fee to Panoptikum (details how-to-pay follow in the next weeks).
 After the login you can check your profile under **My Profile**

 ![My Profile, basic account](/img/myProfile_basic.png){:class="img-responsive"}